nponsard/tourdo-backend/README.md

 [x] TOKENS(**ACCESSHASH**, #USER_ID)

 ### procedures
+Update total of matches played after the match ends

 A user can’t be on 2 teams participating at the same Tournament / event A user can’t be player and organizer of a Tournament / event